Lipid A and Bacterial Lipopolysaccharides

 Lipopolysaccharides and their lipid A components are vital constituents of the outermost membrane leaflet of most Gram-negative bacteria (and of some marine cyanobacteria) that provide an efficient permeability barrier and are essential for their protection from environmental stresses and for symbiosis with other organisms.

-In host animals, lipopolysaccharides are responsible for virulence towards host organisms and resistance to drugs, and they are modulators of innate immune responses that range from localized inflammation to sepsis.
+In host animals, lipopolysaccharides are responsible for virulence and resistance to drugs, and they are modulators of innate immune responses that range from localized inflammation to sepsis.
 The importance of these molecules for infection was first demonstrated in humans towards the end of the 19th century when it was shown that heat-killed and lysed cholera bacteria were themselves toxic.
 After characterization of this 'endotoxin' in the 1930s as consisting of lipid and sugar moieties (first designated 'antigenic glycolipid'), the term 'lipopolysaccharide' was introduced in the 1940s.

 1. Introduction to the Cell Wall of Gram-negative Bacteria and its Lipids

-The cell wall or envelope of Gram-negative bacteria, including those of human pathogens such as Escherichia coli and Salmonella enterica, is composed of two distinct lipid membranes, an inner membrane containing glycerophospholipids and integral membrane proteins, and a highly distinctive outer membrane.
-The outer membrane is an asymmetric bilayer, and the outer leaflet of this in most species is a semi-rigid, highly ordered structure that consists predominantly of lipopolysaccharides (~75%) of which lipid A, a complex phosphoglycolipid, is a key component that serves as a hydrophobic anchor for the macromolecules.
+The cell wall or envelope of Gram-negative bacteria, including those of human pathogens such as Escherichia coli and Salmonella enterica, is composed of two separate lipid membranes, an inner membrane containing glycerophospholipids and integral membrane proteins, and a highly distinctive outer membrane.
+The latter is an asymmetric bilayer, and the outer leaflet of this in most species is a semi-rigid, highly ordered structure that consists predominantly of lipopolysaccharides (~75%) of which lipid A, a complex phosphoglycolipid, is a key component that serves as a hydrophobic anchor for the macromolecules.
 The term lipid A was first coined by Westphal and Luderitz, who in 1952 developed the solvent extraction method still in use today; 'lipid B' was the name given to the conventional phospholipids.

 Schematic representation of the cell wall of Gram-negative cell bacteria